-To operate any LP gas appliance, the LP gas container's Service valve (Figures 16 and 17) must be OPEN.
+To operate any LP gas appliance, the LP gas tank's Service valve (Figure 16) must be OPEN.
 When first used, or after a refill, there may be some air in the gas lines which will escape when you open a range burner or similar LP gas valve.
-The air may extinguish your match or igniter the first time or two before you get ignition.
-Remember, too, that when you close the container's Service valve, some of the gas will remain in the lines.
-To completely bleed the lines of gas, CLOSE the container's Service valve and light a range burner to use up the excess.
+The air may extinguish your match or igniter the first time or two, before you get ignition.
+Remember, too, that when you close the tank's Service valve some of the gas will remain in the lines.
+To completely bleed the lines of gas, CLOSE the tank's Service valve and light a range burner to use up the excess.
 When the flame burns out, turn the range burner OFF.